dhdavvie/ghreport/README.md

-ghreport - review your daily activity on GitHub
+ghreport - review your activity on GitHub
 ![License info](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)
 ================================================

-ghreport is a small command line tools that shows your daily activity on GitHub.
+ghreport is a small command line tools that shows your activity on GitHub.
 It works via GitHub API.

 ## How to use